-How to Winterize Your Outdoor Trampoline (max protection)
+How to Winterize A Trampoline (guide)

-trampoline in snow
+trampoline in winter snow

 Definition of Winterizing Your Trampoline